Blog

 • Streamline the CDI process for increased efficiency.

-1. Clinical NLP: Analyzing physician documentation takes a lot of time.
+1. Clinical natural language processing (NLP): Analyzing physician documentation takes a lot of time.
 The time required increases if there is a discrepancy.
 Clinical NLP can automate documentation processes, reducing the need for medical note-reading staff and reducing the time it would take to code.

-2. Machine learning: Machine learning can help medical experts stay current as the amount of medical literature has increased dramatically.
+2. Machine learning (ML): Machine learning can help medical experts stay current as the amount of medical literature has increased dramatically.
 This artificial intelligence (AI) technology aids in feedback and training, improving learning outcomes.

-3. Computer-assisted physician documentation: This AI tool examines physician documentation in real-time to provide feedback and correct errors.
+3. Computer-assisted physician documentation: This AI tool examines physician documentation in real-time to provide feedback to improve accuracy and correct errors before they affect coding outcomes.

-By minimizing cost, time, error margins, and effort spent in processing and clinical coding, AGS helps hospitals receive quick, accurate healthcare data in near-real-time.
+By minimizing cost, time, error margins, and effort spent in processing and clinical coding, hospitals and health systems can receive quick, accurate healthcare data in near-real time.
+Contact us to learn how clinical documentation improvement software can enhance your CDI program and support stronger revenue outcomes.

 Favicon Image